 wp_get_attachment_image_srcset()

-Gets the value for the srcset attribute of the <img> HTML tag.
-The value will contain the names of all available sizes of the specified image (attachment) in the following format: image.jpg 1x, image-sm.jpg 640w"
+Gets the value of the srcset attribute for the <img> tag.
+The value will contain the names of all sizes of the specified image in the format: image.jpg 1x, image-sm.jpg 640w.

-The function retrieves all available sizes of the attachment image by its ID and creates a string for the srcset attribute from the obtained data.
+The function retrieves all available sizes of this image by ID of the attachment and creates a string for the srcset attribute from the obtained data.

 The function will return nothing if: